LibrariesHacked/librarieshacked/projects.md

 title: History
 ---

 Libraries Hacked was founded by Dave in 2014.
-The following is a list of some of the projects.
+The following are some of the projects.

 ### Flagship projects